KNP statewide survey of terrestrial molluscs:

 the land snails

-The Office of Kentucky Nature Preserves is pleased to announce an opportunity for Citizen Scientists to participate in a ground-breaking biodiversity study focusing on terrestrial molluscs (land snails to you and me).
-This is a project any hiker or group can help with if they can pick up a shell, take GPS coordinate of where it was found, and send it in.
+The Office of Kentucky Nature Preserves is pleased to announce an opportunity for Citizen Scientists to participate in a ground-breaking biodiversity study focusing on terrestrial mollusks (land snails to you and me).
+This is a project any hiker or group can help with if they can pick up a shell, take GPS coordinates of where it was found, and send it in.
 It is that easy, plus it doesn't involve collecting live animals or disturbing sensitive habitats.

 Why study snails?